 Uber and Lyft

 Sometimes though, you just don’t want to be on a pack commuter train.
 Maybe you have dressed up for dinner and your Shoes just demand door to door!
 In this case, Uber and Lyft are the best budget options.
-These Ridesharing Apps can save you some pretty big money but we always advise you being up to speed with them before arriving in a big new city.
+These Ridesharing Apps can save you some pretty big money but we always advise you to be up to speed with them before arriving in a big new city.

 Rental Cars and Parking